-Gamification is the process of enhancing standard operational process by lacing it with gaming elements, with the goal of improving compliance, productivity and know how.
-This is achieved by accurately measuring or tracking user activities and rewarding them accordingly based their milestones and achievements.
+Gamification is the process of enhancing standard operational process by lacing it with gaming elements, with the goal of improving compliance, productivity and know-how.
+This is achieved by accurately measuring or tracking user activities and rewarding them accordingly based on their milestones and achievements.

-One of the most vulnerable unit of any organisation that has a huge sales force is their sales personnel (either field or online based sales personnel).
+One of the most vulnerable units of any organisation that has a huge sales force is their sales personnel (either field or online-based sales personnel).
 These set of staff are prone to low motivation, poor engagement, and dwindling commitment over time.
-When the numbers are not looking good, motivation becomes particularly low, thus businesses ought to invest a tidy sum in their continuous trainings.
+When the numbers are not looking good, motivation becomes particularly low, thus businesses ought to invest a tidy sum in their continuous training.

 Wouldn’t it be nice for organisations and their sales executive to look forward to selling and perceiving selling as fun?
 Gamification for sales operations uses gaming models to motivate employees to perform their best.
 It drives them to compete against their goals, fellow team members, as well as previous achievements.
 It drives internal motivation, the sense of mastery and control that comes from knowing we’re doing our job well.
 Sales personnel can see their performances, how close they are to milestones and ultimately decide what’s needed to reach their goals.

 According to Salesforce, 90.4% of companies that implemented a gamification program for their sales team reported successful results.
 While this trend is growing in some part of the world, it remains emerging in other parts as shown in the global market growth from Mordor Intelligence.
 The Asian content is deep into the art form, Africa and surprisingly the Americas are only playing catchup.